-Rep. Miller: More support for Blue Water Bridge
+Rep. Miller seeks support for Blue Water Bridge project

 While officials are lauding a newly announced deal paving the way for Canada to pay for a U.S. customs plaza to be built for a new bridge connecting Detroit and Windsor, U.S. Rep. Candice Miller is seeking more support for another effort at Michigan’s other main access point in Port Huron.